When you invest in bonds, you are effectively lending money to a

 The interest rate for floating rate bonds varies in line with

 movements in a benchmark interest rate.
 This means the coupon

 payment will vary each time, sometimes quite substantially.
 You

 could get higher returns if the benchmark interest goes up, but you

 could also get lower returns if the benchmark interest rate goes

-how and when the floating rate will be calculated for coupon
+the floating rate will be calculated for coupon payments.

 In an investment portfolio, bonds may serve a different function

 to conservative investments such as savings and deposit accounts.

 The market value of bonds can go up and down depending on what's